 Dr. Caldicott is a graduate of Princeton University and Dartmouth (now Geisel) Medical School.
 She completed her Internal Medicine internship at Yale and residency at the University of Michigan, where subsequently she was a Robert Wood Johnson Foundation Clinical Scholar.
 Her publications have appeared in such peer-reviewed journals as Academic Medicine, Medical Education, and Ethics and Behavior.
 Her article published in the Journal of Medical Regulation, “A ‘Period of Maladjustment’: Addressing the Novel Dilemmas Presented by the Modernization of Health Care,” was selected by the JMR’s Editorial Committee to receive the 2018 FSMB Award for Excellence in Editorial Writing.

 Dan Tennenhouse, MD, JD

 Dan Tennenhouse, MD, JD received his MD degree from the University of Michigan School of Medicine, and his JD degree from the University of California Hastings College of the Law.
 He is a fellow of the American College of Legal Medicine, and has served two terms on the ACLM Board of Governors.
 Dr. Tennenhouse chaired the Incident Report Review Committee at the University of California San Francisco Medical Center for 14 years, a primary care staff physician for the UCSF Student Health Service, and was a consultant and lecturer in risk prevention education for the Kaiser Permanente Medical Care Program – Northern California Region for 10 years.

 Dr. Tennenhouse is a Volunteer Full Clinical Professor in the Department of Family & Community Medicine at the University of California, San Francisco School of Medicine.
-He is a medical-legal consultant for California law firms, and was consultant and lecturer in risk prevention education for the Kaiser Permanente Medical Care Program – Northern California Region for 10 years.
-He has taught legal medicine and risk management at many different continuing education programs in medicine, nursing, and other health care fields.
+He is a medical-legal consultant for California law firms and has taught legal medicine and risk management at many different continuing education programs in medicine, nursing, and other health care fields.